By Boris Prilutsky

 The late statistics indicates that, in average, 85% of doctor visits are related to stress, including such illnesses as essential hypertension, clinical depression, anxieties, sleep disorders, tension headaches and more.
 Medical doctors are desperate when looking for ways to control stress related disorders by changing different medications.
 Yet medications work poorly while producing multiple harmful side effects.
 The real solution to stress related diseases is medical stress management massage.
 When it comes to managing stress, it is the most powerful methodology available in the entire healthcare system.

-To view an explanation on how stress debilitates human body please click here and why massage therapy is most powerful methodology in stress management please click here
+To view an explanation on how stress debilitates human body please watch video

 Is massage therapy recognized as the most powerful stress management methodology?